varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

   VCL_Log:key
     Output value set by std.log("key:value") in VCL.

-  VSL:key[:field]
+  VSL:tag or VSL:tag[field]

-    The value of the varnishlog entry with the given key.
+    The value of the varnishlog entry with the given tag.
 If field is specified, only the selected part is shown.
-Specifying ":0" is equivalent to not specifying a field, where the entire field is printed.
 Defaults to "-" (without the quotes) when the key is not seen, or when the field is out of bounds.
-If a key appears several times in a given transaction, only the first occurrence is used.
+If a key appears several times in a single transaction, only the first occurrence is used.
+Example: The formatter %{VSL:Begin[2]}x will print the second field of the Begin tag, which is the vxid of the parent transaction.

 SIGNALS
 =======